ButterSus/Kiwi/README.md

 with vanilla language for describing datapack.

 - **Experts:** Kiwi implements a lot useful of libraries to speed up coding process.
-Also it have Kiwi IDE with keyboard shortcuts.
+Also, it have Kiwi IDE with keyboard shortcuts.
 Anyway, code is more readable and structured compared to other ones.

 **What can you do with it?**